-Giftable hiking clothing
+Giftable hiking clothing under $100

 For a winterized base-camp shoe, look no further than Teva’s cozy ReEmber shoes, which are basically outdoor slippers made from upcycled materials.
 Chase Anderson, industry relations manager at Utah State University’s Outdoor Product Design and Development program and creator of the Outdoor Recreation Archive, owns two pairs of these and is eyeing a third.
 He says there’s “nothing better” than slipping your feet into a pair of these after playing in the backcountry.